gnebbia/vim_notes/README.md

 `set textwidth=80` - sets the maximum characters per line at 80, we can format
                     it by using gq format lines to 'textwidth' length

+to see which key code my terminal is sending to vim we have two ways:
+1. sed -n l "and then press the character we want
+2. from vim press c-v and then the character